MachGab/SerialKillers/README.md

 Because it is my first self-made project, I wanted the dataset to be complicated enough but not too extensive to be able to trace my code and results quickly and efficiently.

-The dataset contains 305 records of every known serial killer.

-The attributes are name, country and years concerning their activity, proven victims, possible victims and notes.
+The dataset contains 305 records of every known serial killer including their name, country and years concerning their activity, proven victims, possible victims and notes.

 My main goal for this project is to clean and prepare the dataset for analysis using Python.